Culture of Yemen: Music

 The music of Yemen is primarily known abroad for a series of pan-Arab popular stars.
 In the Arab world, Yemen has long been a cultural center.

 Yemen's national anthem is "United Republic" written by Abdallah "al-Fadhool" Abdul Wahab Noman.

-UNESCO proclaimed the tradition of poetic songs in Sana'a, called al-Ghina al-San'ani, a Masterpiece of the Oral and Intangible Heritage of Humanity on November 7, 2003.
+UNESCO proclaimed the tradition of poetic songs in Sanaa, called al-Ghina al-San'ani, a Masterpiece of the Oral and Intangible Heritage of Humanity on November 7, 2003.

 Theatre

 The history of Yemeni theatre dates back at least a century, to the early 1900s.
 Both amateur and professional (government-sponsored) theatre troupes perform in the country's major urban centers.
 Many of Yemen's significant poets and authors, such as Ali Ahmad Bakathir, Muhammad al-Sharafi, and Wajdi al-Ahdal, have written dramatic works; poems, novels, and short stories by Yemeni authors, such as Mohammad Abdul-Wali and Abdulaziz Al-Maqaleh, have also been adapted for the stage.
 There have been Yemeni productions of plays by Arab authors, such as Tawfiq al-Hakim and Saadallah Wannous, as well as by Western authors, including Shakespeare, Pirandello, Brecht, and Tennessee Williams.
-Historically speaking, the southern port city of Aden is the cradle of Yemeni theatre; in recent decades, the capital city of Sana'a, has hosted numerous theatre festivals, often in conjunction with World Theatre Day.
+Historically speaking, the southern port city of Aden is the cradle of Yemeni theatre; in recent decades, the capital city of Sanaa, has hosted numerous theatre festivals, often in conjunction with World Theatre Day.